Yes, you heard it right. We are talking about Cold Calling in this blog today.

 Cold Calling Tips: The Finish Line

-You finally get to talk to the person you wanted to and had a great conversation.
+You finally get to talk to the person you wanted to and had a great conversation with.

 Analyze your Results